5 min read

 Some of the most common mistakes regarding the name, logo, and domain of the startup are the following:

 • You have chosen the name for your startup that infringes someone else’s trademark (e.g. the name of your startup is the same or similar to the name of a competitor who markets the same or similar products/services, where the competitor has registered the trademark before you) – in this case, rest assured that your competitor will file a lawsuit against you, and thus drag you into long and costly litigation, while, in addition to money and time expenses, you face losing the startup name.
 It should be noted here that if you have chosen an entirely identical business name as another company, the Business Registers Agency will not allow such registration, so it will be a signal to change the name on time.
 However, in practice, it often happens that the name is different enough to pass the “control” of the Business Registers Agency, but not different enough not to infringe someone else’s trademark.
-This is because the Business Registers Agency, which registers startups, and the Intellectual Property Office in which the trademark is registered, are not governed by the same criteria and regulations when making their decisions.
+Namely, the Business Registers Agency, which registers startups, and the Intellectual Property Office in which the trademark is registered, are not governed by the same criteria and regulations when making their decisions.

 6. You Do Not Have an (Adequate) Employment Law Framework